Audiveris/audiveris/README.md

 this *development* branch to get and build the latest version.
 - See workflow details in this dedicated [Wiki article][workflow].

-You will need the typical tools: git, gradle and Java Development Kit (JDK) 11.
+You will need the typical tools: git, gradle and Java Development Kit (JDK).

 All libraries, including Tesseract OCR libraries, will get pulled as Gradle dependencies but you will have to download Tesseract language data files.